pencels/pencels.github.io/_posts/2023-08-30-graph-algorithms-detecting-cycles.md

             visit(front)
             visited.add(node)

-            for node in self.adj[node]:
+            for neighbor in self.adj[node]:
-                if node not in visited:
+                if neighbor not in visited:
-                    queue.append(node)
+                    queue.append(neighbor)
 ```

 Notice how iterative DFS and BFS are effectively the same algorithm --- they just use a different data structure to handle the neighbors on each loop.